ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Table \ref{tbl:reasoning} examines how varying the *reasoning_effort* parameter within the same o3-2025-04-16 model (M-2) affects spatial accuracy.
 The differences are minor: mean error shifts by less than 1 km across effort levels, while the share of highly-accurate predictions (≤ 10 km) increases by approximately 7 percentage points from low to medium/high effort.

+Three key observations emerge: (1) modern LLMs can match or exceed a trained GIS specialist on this task, (2) supplementing gpt-4.1-2025-04-14 with explicit Google-Maps queries did not improve accuracy—in fact, the tool-chain variant T-4 performed 30% worse than its pure-prompt counterpart, and (3) the amount of chain-of-thought the o3-2025-04-16 model is allowed to emit has only a marginal effect on accuracy.

 | ID | Underlying model | Mean (km) | Median (km) | ≤10 km (%) | Tokens / entry |
 |---|----|---|---|---|---|
 | M2-low | o3-2025-04-16, low effort | 24.8 | 15.9 | 28.9 | 1.1 k |